 John Peyton Dulany de Butts, Esq. married his second cousin (not uncommon for the period), Nannie Hunter Dulany in 1865.
 She was the daughter of Colonel Daniel French Dulany, aide-de-camp to Governor Francis Pierpont of Virginia.
 The couple eventually settled at the family farm neighbouring Welbourne in Middleburg, Virginia, called The Anchorage, known today as Catesby Farm.
 They had 14 children.

-The manorial lordship of Welbourn Hall title is still in the family, held by one of the great-great-grandchildren of John & Nannie de Butts.
+The manorial lordship of Welbourn Hall title is still with the family, held by one of the great-great-grandchildren of John and Nannie de Butts.

 Copyright © 2024 The Lordship of the Manor Welbourn Hall - All Rights Reserved. welbournhallmanor@gmail.com